satrijo/satrijo/README.md

 ### 🔭 Current Work

-* **Open Knowledge Association (OKA):** Spearheading technical contributions for the *WikiEduDashboard* platform. [cite_start]My focus includes full-stack architectural design, implementing advanced statistical filters, and optimizing backend performance using Ruby on Rails and React[cite: 53, 56, 58].
+* **Open Knowledge Association (OKA):** Spearheading technical contributions for the *WikiEduDashboard* platform.
+My focus includes full-stack architectural design, implementing advanced statistical filters, and optimizing backend performance using Ruby on Rails and React.
-* [cite_start]**BMKG:** actively developing information systems and managing weather data APIs using Laravel, Node.js, and Python[cite: 32, 33, 37].
+* **BMKG:** Actively developing information systems and managing weather data APIs using Laravel, Node.js, and Python.

 ### 📚 Selected Publications

 With an academic background in Meteorology, I have published the following research:

-1.  [cite_start]**Parameterizing the Scheme of Convective Microphysics and Planetary Boundary Layer Using WRF-ARW** - A case study on a heavy rain event at Cilacap Meteorological Station[cite: 16].
+1.  **Parameterizing the Scheme of Convective Microphysics and Planetary Boundary Layer Using WRF-ARW** - A case study on a heavy rain event at Cilacap Meteorological Station.
-2.  [cite_start]**Study of Indonesia's Solar Energy Implementation** - Identification of potency, policies, and cost-benefit analysis[cite: 17].
+2.  **Study of Indonesia's Solar Energy Implementation** - Identification of potency, policies, and cost-benefit analysis.

 ---